-- Harnessing the power of faith leaders as messengers of important health and disease-prevention messages.
+- harnessing the power of faith leaders as messengers of important health and disease prevention messages

-- Empowering community health workers to inform their communities of potential hazards and how they can protect themselves as well as equipping them to provide care locally, when possible.
+- empowering community health workers to inform their communities of potential hazards and how they can protect themselves as well as equipping them to provide care locally, when possible.

 World Vision declares a global response, initially focusing on 17 countries with pre-existing vulnerability, aiming to reach 22.5 million people - half of them children - appealing for US$80 million to do so.

 World Vision expands its global response to more than 70 countries, aiming to reach 72 million people - half of them children - appealing for US$350 million to do so.

 World Vision launches largest response in its history, warning that COVID-19 could reverse 30 years of poverty reduction progress.

-World Vision releases the report 'Aftershocks: The Perfect Storm' showing that up to 85 million more girls and boys worldwide may be exposed to physical, sexual and/or emotional violence over three months as a result of COVID-19 quarantine.
+World Vision releases a report, Aftershocks: The Perfect Storm, to specifically consider the secondary impact of violence against children.
+Its findings predict that up to 85 million more girls and boys worldwide may be exposed to physical, sexual, and/or emotional violence over the initial three months of COVID-19 quarantine.

-World Vision releases the report 'Aftershocks: Out of Time' which confirms alarming predictions of increased child hunger, violence, and poverty due to the economic impact of COVID-19 based on rapid assessments conducted 24 countries across Asia, Latin-America, and Sub-Saharan Africa.
+World Vision releases a report, Aftershocks: Out of Time, which confirms alarming predictions of increased child hunger, violence, and poverty due to the economic impact of COVID-19 based on rapid assessments conducted in 24 countries across Asia Pacific, Latin America, and sub-Saharan Africa.

-World Vision releases the report 'Aftershocks: Access Denied' that spotlights one particular vulnerability that is known to be exacerbated by school closures in times of crisis and risks the continued education of vulnerable children: teenage pregnancy.
-World Vision estimates that as many as one million girls across sub-Saharan Africa may be blocked from returning to school due to pregnancy during COVID-19 school closures.
+World Vision releases a report, Aftershocks: Access Denied, to spotlight a particular vulnerability exacerbated by school closures in times of crisis and a risk to vulnerable children's continued education: teenage pregnancy.
+World Vision estimates that as many as 1 million girls across sub-Saharan Africa may be blocked from returning to school due to pregnancy during COVID-19 school closures.

-World Vision releases the report 'Aftershocks: Deadly Waves' which says that multiple, potentially deadlier, waves of COVID-19 continue to threaten millions of lives if leaders fail to prioritise vulnerable people everywhere.
+World Vision releases Aftershocks: Deadly Waves report, which addresses the concerns of how multiple, potentially deadlier, waves of COVID-19 will continue to threaten millions of lives if leaders fail to prioritise vulnerable people everywhere.